Stable marriage and roommates problems with restricted edges: complexity and approximability: Stable matchings with the minimum number of violated constraints on restricted edges

-\begin{proof} The $\NP$-hard minimum weight \textsc{sr} problem is 2-approximable in polynomial time~\cite{Fed92,TS98} for all non-negative weight functions.
-The assumption $Q = \emptyset$ or $|Q| \geq |M|$ is needed to guarantee non-negativity.
-A simple computation shows that the weight of the a stable matching $M$ is $|Q \setminus M| + |P \cap M|$, if the following weight function is defined on the edges: \end{proof}
+To prove $\NP$-completeness for {\sc sr max forced dec}, let $(G',O,Q,K)$ be the constructed instance, where $G'$, $O$ and $K$ are defined as in the {\sc sr min forbidden dec} case, and $Q = \left\{ p_i \bar{q_i}: 1\leq i \leq n\right\}$.
+The correctness of the reduction then follows by a similar argument \end{proof}

+We remark that {\sc min vx cover} is $\NP$-hard and cannot be approximated within a factor of $2 - \varepsilon$ for any $\varepsilon>0$, assuming that the Unique Games Conjecture (UGC) is true~\cite{KR08}.
+When viewing the construction in Theorem~\ref{th:sr_min_forbidden} as a reduction from {\sc min vx cover} to {\sc sr min forbidden}, the measures of an optimal solution in each problem instance are identical.
+The same is true in the case of {\sc sr max forced}.
+It follows that each of {\sc sr min forbidden} and {\sc sr max forced} is not approximable within a factor of $2 - \varepsilon$ for any $\varepsilon>0$, assuming the UGC holds.

-When studying \textsc{sr max forced}, we measured optimality by keeping track of the number of violated constraints.
+When studying {\sc sr max forced}, we measured optimality by keeping track of the number of violated constraints.
 One might find it more intuitive instead to maximise $|Q \cap M|$, the number of forced edges in the stable matching.
-Our $\NP$-hardness proof for \textsc{sr max forced} remains intact, but the approximability results need to be revisited.
+Our $\NP$-hardness proof for {\sc sr max forced} given in Theorem~\ref{th:sr_min_forbidden} can be used without modification to show $\NP$-hardness under this different measure, however the approximability results need to be revisited.
 In fact, this modification of the measure changes the approximability of the problem as well:

-\begin{theorem} For \textsc{sr max forced}, the maximum of $|Q \cap M|$ cannot be approximated within $n^{\frac{1}{2}-\varepsilon}$ for any $\varepsilon > 0$, unless $\P = \NP$. \end{theorem}
+\begin{theorem} For {\sc sr max forced}, the maximum of $|Q \cap M|$ cannot be approximated within $n^{\frac{1}{2}-\varepsilon}$ for any $\varepsilon > 0$, unless $\P = \NP$. \end{theorem}

 \begin{proof} We adapt the proof of Theorem~\ref{th:sr_min_forbidden} so that the reduction is from {\sc max ind set}, the problem of finding a maximum independent set in a given graph~$G=(V,E)$. {\sc max ind set} is not approximable within $N^{1-\varepsilon}$ for any $\varepsilon > 0$, unless $\P = \NP$~\cite{Zuc07}, where $N=|V|$.
-In the modified reduction the forced edges comprise $Q = \left\{ p_i \bar{q_i}: 1\leq i \leq n\right\}$.
-An independent set of vertices $S$ in $G$ corresponds to the matching
+In the modified reduction an independent set of vertices $S$ in $G$ corresponds to the matching